daniel-anavaino/zasm/README.md

   ;**********************************
   ```

-No tabs!
-Just spaces.
-That said, the "tab stops" should be 4 characters.
+As emphasied above: **No tabs!
+Just spaces.** That said, the "tab stops" should be 4 characters.
 Always indent 4 spaces before any opcode (required by TASM as well as
 gentlemanly behavior).